 - Some diet medications are designed to prevent the body from absorbing fat.
 This prevention also hinders the absorption of fat-soluble vitamins.
 These vitamins are essential for childhood and adolescent growth and development.

-- No studies have been done to determine the long-term use of these dugs in children, and until further research is available, these medications are simply not recommended for kids.
+- No studies have been done to determine the long-term use of these drugs in children, and until further research is available, these medications are simply not recommended for kids.

 What about non-prescription diet pills?
 While there are a variety of weight loss pills that are sold over the counter, many of these products are ineffective and can also be quite dangerous, even those that claim to be “all natural”.
 Just because a product is labeled as being “natural” or a “dietary supplement”, doesn’t mean that it is safe.
 Many of these pills carry side effects and not all of these natural remedies have been approved by the FDA.

-To help your child lose weight, the best thing you can do for them is assist them in changing their lifestyle by providing them with a well balanced and healthy diet and making sure they are receiving adequate daily exercise.
+As you can see, to help your child lose weight, the best thing you can do for them is assist them in changing their lifestyle by providing them with a well-balanced and healthy diet, and making sure they are receiving adequate daily exercise.
 If you think your child needs help beyond natural weight loss methods, consult their doctor.